mnot/I-D/stakeholder-rights/draft.md

 In protocol design, intermediation is often thought of as "those parties on the direct path between two people attempting to communicate"; e.g., middleboxes, proxies and so on.

-When discussing constituent rights, this definition is expanded to include those parties that have the ability to prevent or control communication between two parties.
+When discussing constituencies, this definition can be expanded to include those parties that have the ability to prevent or control communication between two parties.
 This naturally includes middleboxes, but can also include third parties not directly on-path.